Hong Kong Space Museum

-The Hong Kong Space Museum is an astronomy and space science museum located in Tsim Sha Tsui, Hong Kong.
+The Hong Kong Space Museum is a public astronomy and space science museum located in Tsim Sha Tsui, Hong Kong.
 Opened on 8 October 1980, it is managed by the Leisure and Cultural Services Department of the Hong Kong Government.
 The building is notable for its hemispherical shape, which contains a planetarium, the only one in Hong Kong.
 The main facilities of the museum are located in a building next to the planetarium, showcasing information about the Solar System, cosmology, and spaceflight.

 Accessible from Salisbury Road, it is adjacent to the Hong Kong Cultural Centre, the Hong Kong Museum of Art, and the Tsim Sha Tsui Clock Tower.
 The Hong Kong Science Museum and the Hong Kong Museum of History are also located in Tsim Sha Tsui.

 History

 The idea of a planetarium was originally proposed in 1961 by the Urban Council.
 Ten years later, the Urban Services Department (USD) set up a working group to study overseas experience in establishing planetariums.
 The study was aimed at laying the groundwork for setting up the future Hong Kong Space Museum.
 The Hong Kong Government decided to build the museum at Tsim Sha Tsui and invited Mr. Joseph Liu to serve as Planetarium Advisor.
 In 1974, The USD signed a contract with the Carl Zeiss Company to purchase a planetarium and other equipment with a price of HK$3,050,000.
 Construction commenced in 1977 and the museum opened on 8 October 1980.
 The museum contained the world's first computerized planetarium.
 In the 2008-2009 financial year, there were about 590,000 visits to the museum.

 In 2015, in order to carry out renovation work, the exhibition hall in the Sky Hall was closed on 5 October and reopened on 25 April 2018.